ABBI-AMIR/Cognitive-Layer-Hallucination-Detection-System/README.md

 A local, privacy-first hallucination detection pipeline for LLM responses.
 Combines a locally-running Ollama model with Wikidata knowledge graph lookups and NLP-based constraint validation to flag factual drift, unauthorized entities, and unverifiable claims — all without sending your data to the cloud.

 How It Works
-Each query goes through a three-stage validation pipeline:
 User Query
     │
     ▼